antek5421/file-sender/README.md

 - A C compiler (e.g., GCC)
 - A terminal/command line environment
 - Basic understanding of socket programming in C
+- OpenSSL Library (for handling hashing functions and security)
+- POSIX-Compliant Operating System (Linux, macOS, or Windows with WSL)

 ## Installation

 ### Clone the repository